Identitry/home-ops/docs/specification.md

 - Velero Operator - Backups to Minio on Stor (Needs to be enabled in cozy config "bundle-enable") ✅
 - and more...

-## GitOps - Flux CD
+### GitOps - Flux CD ✅

-Public Github site that describes the cluster.
+Public Github site that describes the cluster. ✅

-### Setup

-- Public GitHub repo for cluster configuration, deployed with Flux.
+### Update and restart management

 - Renovate - Cluster dependency management (on GitHub)
 - Reloader - Rolling upgrades on ConfigMap/Secret changes (in cluster)

-### Initial cluster settings - Components/Bootstrap
+### Initial cluster settings - Components/Bootstrap ✅

 Settings to complete the cluster setup.